-Even though the troubles only seem to happen at night, consider his overall sleep schedule.
-Some 3 year olds can start dropping their nap completely* (if they already haven’t), which can make for strange bedtimes.
+Even though the troubles only seem to happen at night, consider your child’s sleep schedule.
+Some 3 year olds can start dropping their nap completely (if they already haven’t), which can make for strange bedtimes.

-This is especially useful if you find that your child isn’t sleepy enough come bedtime, or that he’s cranky and overtired.
+This is especially useful if you find that he isn’t sleepy enough come bedtime, or that he’s cranky and overtired.
 Either symptom signals that a change in his sleep schedule can be all it takes to get him to go to bed once again.

-For instance, you can try pushing bedtime later if he’s nowhere near sleepy at his regular time.
-Or you could drop or shorten the nap, making sure to move bedtime earlier to accommodate any grumpiness.
-Now is the time to see what works—and doesn’t work—in his overall sleep schedule.
+For instance, try pushing bedtime later if he’s nowhere near sleepy at his regular time.
+Or drop or shorten the nap, making sure to move bedtime earlier to accommodate any grumpiness.
+Now is the time to see what works—and doesn’t work—in his sleep schedule.

 5. Don’t enable habits you don’t want

 Recently, my son and I slept in the living room after he had a poop accident in the middle of the night.
 He sleeps in the top bunk, and the last thing I wanted was for him to need to use the potty again, only to stumble or possibly fall in his rush to reach the bathroom.